teamfam2014/webdev/projects/rmdb/exercises/exercise_04.md

 1. Include a [+] button on each movie thumbnail, so it looks something [like this](https://i.imgur.com/uaJ6ElD.png)
 1. When clicked, it adds this movie to the watchlist
-1. For this to work, you'll need to pass an event handler as props down to the `MovieThumbnail`
+1. For this to work, you'll need to pass an event handler as props down to the `MovieThumbnail`.
+This will involve drilling through a number of components.

 ![](https://i.imgur.com/P57ZfNl.png)

+## Don't show [+] button in Watchlist

+It seems strange to have the [+] appearing in the Watchlist, so a user can... add to the watchlist it's already in?

+Go ahead and hide the [+] in the Watchlist section.

 ## Prevent redundant entries